azasypkin/frunze/README.md

 # Development

-__Frunze__ is an Angular2 TypeScript app with Rust API backend.
-So you'll need to deal with both parts.
+__Frunze__ is an Angular2 TypeScript app with Rust API backend and MongoDB database.
+So you'll need to deal with all parts.

 ## Development setup